 Cardamom is also a potent antioxidant and anti-inflammatory herb.
 It is very calming and healing to the digestive system and supports immune function.
 It has a very distinctive, almost floral taste that you’ll either love or hate – personally, it is one of my most favourite flavours ever.
 Nostalgically Indian.

-- 2 fresh mango -peeled and flesh removed (see note below for using frozen mango)
+- 2 mango/s -peeled and flesh removed (see note below for using frozen mango)

 - ½ tsp ground cardamom